-This course provides an overview of network security defense techniques and countermeasures.
-Students will develop their communication and analytical skills through the discussion and debate of a variety of topics, such as cryptanalysis and attacks, safety of wireless connections, intrusion detection methods, and access control.
-They will engage in assignments designed to provide them with practical applications of content, such as the design and configuration of firewalls, traffic analysis and filtering, intrusion detection, statistical anomaly detection, and wireless security.
+Gain an overview of network security defense techniques and countermeasures.
+Develop communication and analytical skills through the discussion and debate of a variety of topics, such as cryptanalysis and attacks, safety of wireless connections, intrusion detection methods, and access control.
+Engage in assignments designed to provide practical applications of content, such as the design and configuration of firewalls, traffic analysis and filtering, intrusion detection, statistical anomaly detection, and wireless security.

 This course will focus on the fundamental principles of information security management from a systems perspective.
 While other courses will provide the deep dive into specific areas of security, this course will serve as an exploration into how the varying principles of systems-level information security management are employed to achieve secure solutions.
 Students will examine how security policies, standards, and controls can be reliably implemented to create trustworthy systems that mitigate risk in accordance with organizational security postures.
 Students will also gain insight into the systems-level security of information over time, touching on organizational, legal, and technological changes that impact the safety, reliability, and validity of information.

 Total Credits: 120

 CD/DVD drive.
 External hard drive.
 Extra power cord.
 Headphones/earbuds

 Some courses may require software purchase or subscription: